-Private Music Lesson Fee: \\$45 for one hour per week (maximum) for one course, \$25 for one half hour per registration.
-See Flexible Entry week.
+Private Music Lesson Fee: \$45 for one hour per week (maximum) for one course, \$25 for one half hour per week.

 Audit Fee: The charge for auditing a course is the same as if the course were taken for credit, except that a student service fee is not charged.
-Credit by Examination: A fee will be charged for each examination.\\ must submit official transcripts of all previous college work.
-The College's accrediting agency requires transcripts, and the College uses them in program advisement.
+Credit by Examination: A fee will be .charged for each examination.

-- Available only to music majors enrolled for 12 hours or more. - \\This fee can change without prior notice.
+Available only to music majors enrolled for 12 hours or more.
+This fee can change without prior notice.